Planning a solo women trip? Let us look at some of the essential tips that you can use for your upcoming solo women trip.

 Pros & Cons of Solo Travel

-Obviously, you will feel an immense sense of achievement.
+You will feel an immense sense of achievement.
 It is a different feeling altogether to do things on your solo expeditions.
-You’re the only one to pump you up and give pep-talks, you’re the only one who is responsible for safeguarding important documents (read identity cards, credit cards, cash etc.) and eating alone can be a triumph in and of itself.
+You’re the only one to pump you up and give pep-talks, you’re the only one who is responsible for safeguarding essential documents (read identity cards, credit cards, cash, etc.) and eating alone can be a triumph in and of itself.

 Now, you won’t need to convince a buddy for a random off-beat location you have wanted to explore or accommodate anyone else’s itinerary into yours.
-You’re calling the shots and you get complete freedom in choosing your pace.
-This freedom will introduce you to who you really are, stripping off layers of activities you partake in and leaving behind the things you’re truly passionate about.
+You’re calling the shots, and you get complete freedom in choosing your pace.
+This freedom will introduce you to who you are, stripping off layers of activities you partake in, and leaving behind the things you’re genuinely passionate about.

 Want to curl up beside the hotel pool and read a book?
 No one to stop you!
 Craving for some local delicacies that might gross other people out?
 Dig in and enjoy, as you please!
 Feeling a burst of energy and want to go on a long walk exploring the random alleyways of a small town?
 By all means, you’re the master of your time.

 To awaken quite alone in a strange town is one of the pleasantest sensations in the world